-14.4 Conversion from Calcineurin Inhibitors to Sirolimus in Maintenance Renal Transplant Patients
+14.4 Conversion from Calcineurin Inhibitors to Sirolimus in Maintenance Renal Transplant Patients b: Patients who had graft loss were included in this analysis with GFR set to 0.

 Conversion from calcineurin inhibitors (CNI) to sirolimus was assessed in maintenance renal transplant patients 6 months to 10 years post-transplant (Study 5).
 This study was a randomized, multicenter, controlled trial conducted at 111 centers globally, including US and Europe, and was intended to show that renal function was improved by conversion from CNI to sirolimus.
-Eight hundred thirty (830) patients were enrolled and stratified by baseline calculated glomerular filtration rate (GFR, 20-40 mL/min versus greater than 40 mL/min).
+Eight hundred thirty (830) patients were enrolled and stratified by baseline calculated glomerular filtration rate (GFR, 20 to 40 mL/min versus greater than 40 mL/min).
 In this trial there was no benefit associated with conversion with regard to improvement in renal function and a greater incidence of proteinuria in the sirolimus conversion arm.
 In addition, enrollment of patients with baseline calculated GFR less than 40 mL/min was discontinued due to a higher rate of serious adverse events, including pneumonia, acute rejection, graft loss and death [see Adverse Reactions (6.4)].

-This study compared renal transplant patients (6-120 months after transplantation) who were converted from calcineurin inhibitors to sirolimus tablets, with patients who continued to receive calcineurin inhibitors.
+This study compared renal transplant patients (6 to 120 months after transplantation) who were converted from calcineurin inhibitors to sirolimus, with patients who continued to receive calcineurin inhibitors.
 Concomitant immunosuppressive medications included mycophenolate mofetil (MMF), azathioprine (AZA), and corticosteroids.
-Sirolimus was initiated with a single loading dose of 12-20 mg, after which dosing was adjusted to achieve a target sirolimus whole blood trough concentration of 8-20 ng/mL (chromatographic method).
+Sirolimus was initiated with a single loading dose of 12 to 20 mg, after which dosing was adjusted to achieve a target sirolimus whole blood trough concentration of 8 to 20 ng/mL (chromatographic method).
 The efficacy endpoint was calculated GFR at 12 months post-randomization.
 Additional endpoints included biopsy-confirmed acute rejection, graft loss, and death.
-Findings in the patient stratum with baseline calculated GFR greater than 40 mL/min (sirolimus conversion, n = 497; CNI continuation, n = 246) are summarized below.
+Findings in the patient stratum with baseline calculated GFR greater than 40 mL/min (Sirolimus conversion, n = 497; CNI continuation, n = 246) are summarized below.
 There was no clinically or statistically significant improvement in Nankivell GFR compared to baseline.

-TABLE 17: RENAL FUNCTION IN STABLE RENAL TRANSPLANT PATIENTS IN PATIENTS WITH BASELINE GFR >40 mL/min THE SIROLIMUS TABLETS CONVERSION STUDY (STUDY 5)
+TABLE 17: RENAL FUNCTION IN STABLE RENAL TRANSPLANT PATIENTS IN PATIENTS WITH BASELINE GFR > 40 mL/min THE SIROLIMUS CONVERSION STUDY (STUDY 5)